ruiwng/GAMES101/README.md

 There are three mistakes existing in this assignment:
 - In the implementation of blinn-phong shading model, (0, 0, 10) is used as the camera pos, which is wrong, as in the camera coordiniate, the camera pos should be at the origin.
-- the essence of dispalcement map is adding some offset to vertex position according to the dislacement map, rather than to pixel position.
+- the essence of dispalcement map is adding some offset to vertex position according to the displacement map, rather than to pixel position.
-- In the calculation of TBN transformation, the procedure of computing B is unreasonable. the B and T's direction should be consistent with the direction of U and V direction of the bump map respectively, only in this way, can the finite difference dU and dV make sense.
-If you want to know more, [LearnOpenGL](https://learnopengl.com/Advanced-Lighting/Normal-Mapping) gives a correction computation.
+- In the calculation of TBN transformation, the procedure of computing B is unreasonable. the B and T's direction should be consistent with the direction of U and V of the bump map respectively, only in this way, can the finite difference dU and dV make sense.
+If you want to know more, [LearnOpenGL](https://learnopengl.com/Advanced-Lighting/Normal-Mapping) gives a correct computation.

 Normal visualization and Blinn-Phong shading model: